 - Breath of Fire series: The overarching storyline of games 1-3 involves the Dragons' attempts to rise up and overthrow the world's deity, Myria, while Myria herself often manipulates factions to attempt to eradicate the Dragon Clan.
 The first game pits you against Myria with no explanation.
 The second game pits you against her remnant which formed a Religion of Evil.
 The third game has her revive properly, and it is only then that the player learns that she is a source of nurturing and stability for the world, and without her, the chaos of nature would reign supreme.
 On the flipside, under her reign, people have limited freedom and enforced Medieval Stasis.

-- Mega Man Zero: It's the story of Zero fighting the local government Neo Arcadia.
-It is a post-apocalyptic oppressive government,.
+- Mega Man Zero is the story of Zero fighting the local government Neo Arcadia, a post-apocalyptic oppressive government.
 While they strive on making a utopia, they're facing an energy crisis, and by the orders of its (generally incompetent) leader, Reploids (robots) are to be cut down in numbers systematically; they are also made into second class citizens despite their full conscience.
-The Resistance is made by Ciel as a shelter for protecting Reploids that are endangered by Neo Arcadia and those who choose to leave the city, which is where our hero Zero belongs to.
-It gets worse in the third game, where Dr. Weil usurped Neo Arcadia's leader and then makes the empire a living hell where humans now get the "Maverick" treatment that is usually used for Reploids, to the point that a few humans tried to flee the place for the Last Fertile Region Area Zero and Weil then tries to destroy said region.
+The Resistance is made by Ciel as a shelter for protecting Reploids who are endangered by Neo Arcadia and those who choose to leave the city, which is where our hero Zero belongs to.
+It gets worse in Mega Man Zero 3, in which Dr. Weil usurps Neo Arcadia's leader and then makes the empire a living hell where humans now get the "Maverick" treatment that is usually used for Reploids, to the point that a few humans tried to flee the place for the Last Fertile Region Area Zero and Weil then tries to destroy said region.